CSS-Windows/WindowsDiag/UEX/Printing/README.md

 The print-Trace​ is sample bat file to run simultaneos traces while reproducing the issue.
 It will help get a procmon trace, network trace, ETL trace along with a PSR output with the snapshots of the actions that leads to the error.​

-Run the script  as admin : Print-trace.bat  (use the Print-trace-local.bat to exclude the network trace) Reproduce the issue when it is requested by the script Press any key when it is done
+Run the script as admin  (use the Print-trace-local.bat to exclude the network trace).

+Reproduce the issue when it is requested by the script

+Press any key when it is done

 Wait for the logs to be generated​ in c:\traces